Beth N. Rom-Rymer, Ph.D.

 Clayton Ciha, MS

-Clayton Ciha is President and Chief Executive Officer of AMITA Health’s Alexian Brothers Behavioral Health Hospital, a 141 bed psychiatric and addictions facility with inpatient, ambulatory health, and outpatient services.
-He also collaborated with key administrative, clinical, operational, and philanthropic stakeholders to build the first residential facility for that health system: the Foglia Family Foundation Residential Treatment Program, a 48 bed anxiety and addiction program, which opened in Spring 2017.
+Clayton Ciha is President and Chief Executive Officer of Ascension Illinois Health’s Alexian Brothers Behavioral Health Hospital, a 141 bed psychiatric and addictions facility with inpatient, ambulatory health, and outpatient services.
+He also collaborated with key administrative, clinical, operational, and philanthropic stakeholders to build the first residential facility for that health system: the Foglia Family Foundation Residential Treatment Program, a 48-bed anxiety and addiction program, which opened in Spring 2017.

-Additionally, he is Senior Vice President of AMITA Health’s Behavioral Medicine Institute with operational oversight of twelve additional hospital-based psychiatric and ambulatory health programs throughout the northwest, west, southwest and metro areas of Chicago.
-Mr. Ciha also serves as President for both the Alexian Brothers Center for Mental Health and AMITA Health Housing and Health Alliance.
-With the merger of AMITA Health and Presence Health in the Chicago market, Mr. Ciha will lead the behavioral medicine and addictions service line for the health system.
+Additionally, he is Senior Vice President of Ascension Illinois Health’s Behavioral Medicine Institute with operational oversight of twelve additional hospital-based psychiatric and ambulatory health programs throughout the northwest, west, southwest and metro areas of Chicago.
+Mr. Ciha also serves as President for both the Alexian Brothers Center for Mental Health and Ascension Illinois Health Housing and Health Alliance and oversees the Ascension Illinois Health Addictions Services.
+He is also a chairperson for the Illinois Health and Hospital Association Behavioral Health Forum.

-Mr. Ciha has been with the AMITA Health System for twenty years.
+Mr. Ciha has been with the Ascension Illinois Health System for twenty years.
 Previously he served as the Administrative Director of Alexian Brothers Neurosciences Institute and was the first business development director for Alexian’s free-standing psychiatric facility.

-Alyssa Cunningham, PsyD, MSCP, LCPC, NCC completed her doctorate in Clinical Psychology with an emphasis in Primary Care and Behavioral Medicine at Adler University concurrently while she completed the Master of Science in Clinical Psychopharmacology at the Chicago School of Professional Psychology.
-Her doctoral internship was completed at the Clement J. Zablocki VAMC in Milwaukee, WI and her postdoctoral fellowship was completed at the Edward Hines Jr., VA Hospital in Hines, Illinois.
+Alyssa Cunningham, Psy.D., MSCP, HSPP completed her doctorate in Clinical Psychology with an emphasis in Primary Care and Behavioral Medicine at Adler University concurrently while she completed the Master of Science in Clinical Psychopharmacology (MSCP) at the Chicago School of Professional Psychology.
+Her doctoral internship was completed at the Clement J. Zablocki VAMC in Milwaukee, WI and her postdoctoral fellowship in Inpatient Medical Care was completed at the Edward Hines Jr., VA Hospital in Hines, Illinois.
 She previously served as Student Membership Chair on the IPAGS board and as Vice President of the Adler’s Student Psychopharmacological Association (ARx).
-Dr. Cunningham is currently a staff psychologist at the Edward Hines Jr., VA Hospital in the Blind Rehabilitation Center.
+Dr. Cunningham is currently a staff psychologist at the Edward Hines Jr., VA Hospital working within the medical rehabilitation team.
+She is also an adjunct professor at the Chicago School of Professional Psychology.

 Leila Ellis-Nelson, Psy.D.